bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- Rain
+- Cloudy
-- 93% humidity
+- 96% humidity
-- 9 mph wind
+- 10 mph wind
 - 100% cloud cover
 - 18 AQI 🟩
 - 1.1 inches of rain in the past 24 hours
-- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>